 Next, drizzle your essential oils onto the baking soda and citric acid and mix everything really well.
 I find that using my hand is far better than a spoon since I can break any clumps with my fingers and make sure that the fragrance is evenly dispersed.
 If you decide to do this too, wearing a latex/vinyl glove will save your fingernails.
 Pour the oats in next and stir.

-Step 3: Wetting
+Step 3: Wetting the bath bomb mixture

 Here comes the trickiest part to describe.
 You’ll want to spray the dry mixture with witch hazel until it reaches a slightly damp consistency.
-The best way to describe this is damp beach sand — the type that makes perfect sand castles.
+The best way to describe this is damp beach sand — the type that makes perfect sandcastles.

 When making bath bombs, I spray three squirts of witch hazel and then blend it in with my hand.
 I keep adding three more squirts and mixing until the consistency feels right.
 What you’re looking for is the mixture just being able to hold form when you squish it in your hand.
-With my sprayer this took eighteen squirts though yours may be different.
+With my sprayer, this took eighteen squirts though yours may be different.

-Step 4: Moulding the top
+Step 4: Molding the top

 Step 5: Create the filling